kendradias/ReactCalculator/README.md

 ## Deployment

 The application is automatically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch.
+This project uses the JamesIves/github-pages-deploy-action, a reliable third-party action for GitHub Pages deployments.
+The workflow:

+Builds the React application
+Deploys the build output to the gh-pages branch
+GitHub Pages serves the content from this branch

 To manually trigger a deployment:

-1. Go to the Actions tab in your GitHub repository
+Go to the Actions tab in your GitHub repository
-2. Select the "Deploy to GitHub Pages" workflow
+Select the "Deploy to GitHub Pages" workflow
-3. Click "Run workflow"
+Click "Run workflow"

+Note: After initial setup, ensure GitHub Pages settings are configured to deploy from the gh-pages branch.

 ## Configuration Details